Podcast: Play in new window | Download

 Sellability refers to how well you can show and tell your audience about yourself and your book.
 People need to understand why your book is worth buying from you.
-We can help this process with press releases, videos, and testimonials.
+We can help with this process with press releases, videos, and testimonials.
 Having credibility, usability, and visibility all together make you and your book much more sellable.

 Element # 5.
 Scalability

 Scalability refers to the increasing momentum that your marketing efforts will achieve over time.
 This momentum will happen when you continue to improve your credibility, usability, visibility, and sellability.
 Constantly working on and improving these five elements will make them more powerful and make your marketing efforts more effective and productive.

 Each of these elements has a major role to play in ensuring that your online marketing strategy has a strong foundation.
-And this foundation will enable you build a larger audience, and achieve the higher book sales that you seek.
+And this foundation will enable you to build a larger audience, and achieve the higher book sales that you seek.
 None of these elements are difficult to understand, or to build, or to implement into your marketing plan.

 But none of them will get built overnight.
 It will take time and effort on your part.
 But once you start, you will quickly discover that it can become a very enlightening learning experience.

 Questions For Us To Think About And Discuss

 1. Have you been able to incorporate these five elements into your marketing plan?
 Which ones?